Your current path:

 The sabbatical in practice

 This is not only possible in the public sector.
-However, you have to find out for yourself whether the company you work for is open to this form of long-term leave or not.
+However, you need to find out for yourself whether the company you work for is open to this form of long-term leave or not.
 Alternatively, companies may only offer unpaid leave after which a return to work is guaranteed.

 Conclusion

 The sabbatical or sabbatical year is usually a long-term leave of absence during which at least part of the salary continues to be paid.
-It is directly regulated in the public sector, but can also be offered in other industries.
+It is directly regulated in the public sector, but can also be offered in other sectors.
 In principle, there is no legal entitlement to a sabbatical.
 The regulations must be negotiated separately with the employer.
 As there is no direct legal basis for this, the duration, timing, salary or regulations for returning to work can be freely negotiated between the parties.